lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

 The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs.
 This specification uses the Post-Quantum KEM ML-KEM as specified in {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203-ipd].
 For Traditional KEMs, this document uses the RSA-OAEP algorithm defined in [RFC3560], the Elliptic Curve Diffie-Hellman key agreement schemes ECDH defined in section 5.7.1.2 of [SP.800-56Ar3], and X25519 / X448 which are defined in [RFC8410].
-A combiner function is used to to combine the two component shared secrets into a single shared secret.
+A combiner function is used to combine the two component shared secrets into a single shared secret.

 ### Composite KeyGen